maryscott/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you don't want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Mary Catherine Scott.
 I have the following qualities:

-- I rock a great mustache
+- I am married to a wonderful and loyal man
-- I'm extremely loyal to my family
+- I have two adorable children who use up all of my free time
+- When I am not in class I am at work

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I'm not sure how much of my history you really need or want to know...
+So I will come and add to this later as I see fit.